hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_10_1
+## pldi23 | Automated Detection of Under-Constrained Circuits in Zero-Knowledge Proofs
+* Motivation: The authors focus on detecting underconstrained vulnerabilities in zero-knowledge circuit implementations.
+Underconstrained vulnerabilities refer to the situation where multiple solutions exist in zero-knowledge circuits, resulting in malicious users being able to construct malicious proofs, making the proof verification fail.
+* Key idea：The author found that the input of most zero-knowledge circuits only corresponds to the output, and the functions of these circuits can be decomposed into functions composed of inputs and a series of intermediate variables.
+* Design: The author proposes a method to detect under-constrained vulnerabilities.
+This method first expresses the relevant variables in the circuit equation as functions and inputs.
+When there are relevant variables that cannot be expressed as functions, the solver is used to construct equivalent functions; continuously The above process is repeated iteratively until a vulnerability is discovered.
+* Implementation：The authors implemented the QED^2 tool based on the method they proposed.
+* Evalution: The evaluation shows that QED^2 can successfully solve 70% in 163 arithmetic circuits from Circomlib and detects 8 vulnerable templates that can be underconstrained.

 # 23_9_30
 ## Sec24 | Practical Security Analysis of Zero-Knowledge Proof Circuits
-* Motivation: The author talks about vulnerability detection in zero-knowledge proof circuits, specifically circuits programmed by the language Circom.
+* Motivation: The author focus on vulnerability detection in zero-knowledge proof circuits, specifically circuits programmed by the language Circom.
 * Key idea：The author first collected vulnerabilities in existing zero-knowledge circuits to classify and model them, and then converted the zero-knowledge circuit into a graph, on which vulnerability patterns were matched and detected.
 * Design: The author divides the vulnerabilities of existing zkp circuits into three categories, including Unsafe component usage, Constraint-computation discrepancies, and Nondeterministic signals.
 Then the author abstract the program of the zero-knowledge protocol circuit into a graph structure, namely Circuit Dependence Graph (CDG) and established a set of predicate semantic detection rules for CDG.
 Based on predicate semantic detection rules, the author creates different anti-patterns for the three types of vulnerabilities mentioned above and then performs vulnerability detection on the graph.
 * Implementation：The authors implemented the ZKAP tool based on the method they proposed.